How Safe do Women & girls feel when walking home after a night out or walking alone anywhere?

 More resources you may find useful:

-A new campaign addressing harmful sexual behaviours such as harassment and assault has launched in secondary schools across the District this year as part of Cannock Chase Council’s ongoing safeguarding work.
+A campaign which addressed harmful sexual behaviours such as harassment and assault was launched in secondary schools across the District last year as part of Cannock Chase Council’s ongoing safeguarding work.

 StreetSafe is a pilot service for anyone to anonymously tell us about public places where you have felt or feel unsafe, because of environmental issues, eg street lighting, abandoned buildings or vandalism and/or because of some behaviours, eg being followed or verbally abused.